 1. I really dig Cindy Walsh.

-It will never not be bizarre that I’m now a peer of “The Olds;” i.e., the teens’ parents, discluding Nat and Iris.
+It will never not be bizarre that I’m now a peer of “The Olds;” i.e., the teens’ parents, Nat — the ones befallen by middle age.
 I always forget whether Danny Drennan or Tara Ariano coined that term; both have written BRILLIANT recaps of the show.
 Now I’m the same age as The Olds.
 I can only hope that a) I have the mental and emotional fortitude to still go on hot-tub vacations when I get the $$$ and chance, and b) by the time I’m a peer of David’s grandparents, I too have rocking pool parties.
 But I digress from the point, which is that Cindy is awesome.
 Aside from that weird Season One storyline where she almost hooks up with that guy from her past, she is like, constantly just a good person.
 Probably my favorite Cindy moment is when she writes that letter to Dylan, urging him to make the first move in repairing his relationship with Jim, and come to the wedding that she graciously agreed to host for Jackie and that cheating bastard Mel.

 2. TVGN commercials > SOAPnet’s.